 What should players already in the UK do?

-Given it is expected to be harder to sign EU nationals in the future, there is likely to be an increased emphasis on retaining existing talent.
-This means players already in the UK should be considering making applications for Pre Settled and Settled Status under the EU settlement scheme.
+Given that it is expected to be harder to sign EU nationals in the future, there is likely to be an increased emphasis on retaining existing talent.
+This means players already in the UK should consider making applications for Pre-Settled and Settled Status under the EU settlement scheme.
 That will allow them to continue to play here and transfer to other UK clubs without having to worry about visa.

 Interestingly, the EU Settlement scheme also allows people who have previously lived in the UK for 5 years to make applications even if they have since left the UK, provided they haven't been absent for 5 years.
 This means ex-players, who have left the UK, could return to the UK in the future without having to apply for a visa under the new system, and their increased availability may make them more attractive to UK clubs in 2021.

-Regardless of whether there is a deal or no deal, this registration scheme will be open to EU nationals and any EU nationals living in the UK should consider making applications now.
-If you are a sportsperson affected by Brexit please get in touch with our Sports Law team and we can help make sure you are eligible to continue playing in the UK after Brexit.
+The deadline for applications to the settlement scheme is June 2021, and any individual applying will need to show residence in the UK before the end of December 2020.
+Any EU nationals living in the UK should consider making applications now.
+If you are a sportsperson affected by Brexit please get in touch with our Sports Law team and we can help make sure you are eligible to continue playing in the UK in 2021 and beyond.